eng-mswaleh/mood-based-Quran-ayah-generator/README.md

    - Program queries the database for ayahs linked to that mood.
    - Picks one ayah at random.
    - Calls the Qur’an API to fetch the ayah text in English.
-   - Displays the ayah reference and translation.
+   - Displays the ayah reference.

 ## Project Structure
 mood-ayah-generator/